karzuin/jokes_library_MS3/README.md

 - Sorting and ordering search results.
 - Where users can communicate with each other, share jokes and comment.
 - Admin user and management control.
+- Joke approval process.
 - Category management.
 - User and admin interface.
-- When jokes are liked/disliked/bookmarked to stay on the joke rather than reload and go back to the top of page.
+- When jokes are liked/disliked/bookmarked to stay on the joke rather than reload and go back to the top of the homepage.
-- Newly created jokes to appear on the top of the page.
+- Newly created jokes to appear on the top of the homepage.

 [Back to top](#table-of-contents)